prysmaticlabs/documentation/website/docs/faq.md

 #### My CPU/RAM usage is huge, what’s going on?

 Memory management is an ongoing process for our team - we are constantly working on improving the experience of running a node itself.
-For now, these are the specs we recommend for our current testnet (these values will go down significantly over time):
+For now, these are the specs we recommend (these values will go down over time):

 Recommended Hardware
 Processor: Intel Core i7–4770 or AMD FX-8310 or better